Testing blog post

 Canonical links (or canonical tags) are an important part of SEO (Search Engine Optimization), and it's great that GoHighLevel includes this in their website builder.
 Here's a breakdown of what they are and how they're used:

-β What Are Canonical Links?
+✅ What Are Canonical Links?

-tag) tells search engines which version of a page is the "preferred" or "original" version when there are multiple pages with similar or duplicate content.
+A canonical link (using the <link rel="canonical"> tag) tells search engines which version of a page is the "preferred" or "original" version when there are multiple pages with similar or duplicate content.

 Example: If you have: